Visa to Enter Canada - eTA and TRV

 How to apply for an eTA?

-When you apply for an initial study permit from outside Canada, the eTA number will be automatically issued and included in your letter of introduction.
+When you apply for an initial study permit from outside Canada without a valid travel document, the eTA number will be automatically issued and included in your letter of introduction.

 If you need one, you can apply for an eTA online.
-Usually, you can receive the eTA approval through your email within minutes; However, it can also take several days if they require additional documents.
-Ensure to include your passport number correctly while applying for one.
+Usually, you can receive the eTA approval through your email within minutes; however, it can also take several days if they require additional documents.

-Please visit the Help Centre - Electronic Travel Authorization (eTA) for more details.
+For more details, please visit the Help Centre - Electronic Travel Authorization (eTA).

 Temporary Resident Visa (TRV), or Visitor Visa

 The Temporary Resident Visa (TRV), also known as Visitor Visa, is an entry requirement for visa-required travellers entering Canada by any method of travel.
-The TRV is a counterfoil/sticker placed in your passport to show you meet the initial criteria to enter Canada.
+The TRV is a counterfoil/sticker placed in your passport to show you meet the initial criteria for entering Canada.

 Who needs a TRV?

-You will need a TRV if you are a citizen of a visa-required country to enter Canada by air, land or sea.
+If you are a citizen of a visa-required country, you will need a TRV to enter Canada by air, land or sea.

 Citizens of the United States are exempt from the TRV requirement.
 They must carry proper identification and meet the basic requirements to enter Canada.

-International students are not required to hold a valid TRV while inside Canada.
-Still, it is highly recommended always to keep a valid TRV should you need to leave and re-enter Canada while studying.
+While inside Canada, international students are not required to hold a valid TRV.
+However, it is strongly recommended to always keep one valid, especially if you plan to leave and re-enter Canada during your studies.

 TRV Validity

-A TRV is valid until the expiry date indicated on the counterfoil/sticker.
-If you apply for an initial study permit from outside Canada, your TRV will be issued with the same expiry date.
+A TRV remains valid until the expiry date indicated on the counterfoil/sticker.
+If you apply for an initial study permit from outside Canada without a valid travel document, your TRV will be issued with the same expiry date as your study permit.

 A TRV and a study permit will not be issued past the expiry date of your passport.
-Therefore, ensure your passport is valid to cover all your period of studies.
+Therefore, it is important to ensure your passport remains valid for the entire duration of your studies.

 How to apply for a TRV?

-When you apply for an initial study permit from outside Canada, the TRV will be automatically issued, and the counterfoil/sticker will be placed in your passport.
+When applying for an initial study permit from outside Canada, if you don't already possess a valid TRV, it will be automatically issued alongside your study permit application.
+The TRV counterfoil or sticker will then be placed in your passport.

-If you are inside Canada and have extended your study permit, your TRV will not be issued automatically.
-You will need to obtain your new study permit first and then apply for a TRV from inside Canada.
-VCC students will need a Confirmation of Enrolment and an official transcript to apply for a TRV from inside Canada.
-It is recommended that you do not make travel plans during this process, as you will need to submit your original passport with your TRV application.
-Please keep in mind that IRCC Processing times can take a long time.
+However, if you've extended your study permit while in Canada, a new TRV will not be automatically issued.
+You'll need to first obtain your new study permit and then apply for a TRV from inside Canada.
+Vancouver Community College (VCC) students will require a Confirmation of Enrolment and an official transcript for this application.
+It's advisable not to make travel plans during this process, as you'll need to submit your original passport with the TRV application.
+Remember that IRCC Processing times can be lengthy.

-If your passport that contains your TRV is lost or stolen, file a police report.
-Then, you should apply for a new passport with your consulate or embassy of your home country and apply for a new TRV, including a letter of explanation and proof of the police report.
+In the unfortunate event that your passport containing the TRV is lost or stolen, begin by filing a police report.
+Subsequently, apply for a new passport through your consulate or embassy, and then apply for a new TRV.
+Include a letter of explanation along with proof of the police report.

-Please visit the Help Centre - Tourist visa for students for more details.
+For more detailed information, please refer to the Help Centre - Tourist visa for students.

 Traveling to the United States and re-entering Canada